-The Cedar Valley Family STEM Festival occurred on Tuesday, November 7 from 4:00 p.m. to 7:30 p.m. at the Five Sullivan Brothers Convention Center in Waterloo.
+The Cedar Valley Family STEM Festival occurred on Thursday, November 8 from 4:00 to 7:30 p.m. at the Waterloo Convention Center in Waterloo.

 The goals of the festival are to promote, inspire and engage youth in Science, Technology, Engineering and Mathematics (STEM) activities and to introduce children and parents to STEM careers.
-Organizations throughout the state featured interactive STEM exhibits and activities for all ages.
-Families can drive a robot, conduct amazing science experiments, learn about small animals, explore the medical fields and much more!
-The STEM festival included shows from the Grout Museum District and the film/documentary Dream Big: Engineering Our World throughout the evening.
+Organizations will present exhibits and hands-on activities for kids pre-K through 12 and their families.
+Attendees can drive robots, conduct amazing science experiments, and much more!
+In addition, the festival showcases STEM programs in local schools and offers interactive specialty shows throughout the evening.